 You be the judge!
 Two well-known lecturers debate the trend toward no-amalgam practices.
-The first eight `rounds` of debate appeared in the April and May issues.
-The debate concludes in this issue, and Dr. Gordon Christensen offers some final thoughts.
+The first five `rounds` of debate appeared in the April issue; the debate concludes in the June issue.

 Joe Steven Jr., DDS